Trian complains about executive pay at DuPont

-NEW YORK Trian Fund Management, fighting for seats on the board at chemicals and agricultural conglomerate giant DuPont (DD.N), said top company executives were still well paid last year even though the board acknowledged that the operating performance was poor.
+NEW YORK, April 13 Trian Fund Management, fighting for seats on the board at chemicals and agricultural conglomerate giant DuPont, said top company executives were still well paid last year even though the board acknowledged that the operating performance was poor.

 But it still paid management well, finding a way to give top executives a 80 percent to 100 percent payout factor for "individual performance," the hedge fund said.